Physically Consistent Modeling of Stacked Intelligent Metasurfaces Implemented with Beyond Diagonal RIS: Simplified SIM-Aided Channel Model

 \section{Simplified SIM-Aided Channel Model}

 To simplify the channel model in \eqref{eq:Hgen}, we assume that the unilateral approximation is valid in all the channels $\mathbf{H}^{(\ell)}$, i.e., $\mathbf{H}_{12}^{(\ell)}=\mathbf{0}$, for $\ell=1,\ldots,L$ \cite{ivr10}.
-In other words, we assume that the electrical properties at the $(\ell-1)$th SIM layer are independent of the electrical properties at the $\ell$th SIM layer (where the $0$th SIM layer means the transmitter).
-Given the short transmission distances in a SIM architecture, extensive electromagnetic simulations are needed to verify the validity of this assumption, which is beyond the scope of this study.
-In addition, we assume no mutual coupling between the transmit antennas and between the RIS elements, i.e., $\mathbf{H}_{11}^{(\ell)}=\mathbf{0}$ and $\mathbf{H}_{22}^{(\ell)}=\mathbf{0}$, for $\ell=1,\ldots,L$, and $\mathbf{H}_{11}^{R}=\mathbf{0}$.
+In other words, we assume that the electrical properties at the $(\ell-1)$th SIM layer are independent of the electrical properties at the $\ell$th SIM layer (where the $0$th SIM layer is the transmitter).
+In addition, we assume no mutual coupling between the transmit and RIS antennas, and perfect matching to $Z_0$, i.e., $\mathbf{H}_{11}^{(\ell)}=\mathbf{0}$ and $\mathbf{H}_{22}^{(\ell)}=\mathbf{0}$, for $\ell=1,\ldots,L$, and $\mathbf{H}_{11}^{R}=\mathbf{0}$ \cite{ner23-3}.
+Given the short transmission distances in a SIM, extensive electromagnetic simulations and real-world measurements are needed to verify the validity of these assumptions, which is beyond the scope of this study.
 With these assumptions, the scattering matrix of the $\ell$th block of the SIM given by \eqref{eq:SL} simplifies as

 for $\ell=1,\ldots,L$.
 Thus, the equivalent scattering matrix of the first $\ell$ blocks of the SIM is given recursively as

 where $\bar{\mathbf{S}}^{(1)}=\mathbf{S}^{(1)}$.
 Consequently, the equivalent scattering matrix including all the $L$ blocks of the SIM can now be written in closed-form as